Information on Ofsted inspections for independent schools that are not members of associations.

 Inspectors will look at Ofsted Parent View to see the views of parents.

 Inspectors will also take into account the results of any past parent surveys, or other surveys, carried out by the school.
 Parents can tell Ofsted about their child’s school at any time using Ofsted Parent View.

 The inspection will not normally last longer than 3 days.

 Inspectors will spend most of their time gathering evidence to inform judgements and to check the school’s compliance with the independent school standards.
 They will gather evidence in a range of ways.
-For example, they will talk to pupils about important aspects of the school’s work, observe teaching in lessons, and will scrutinise the school’s records and documentation.
+They will talk to pupils about important aspects of the school’s work, observe teaching in lessons, and will scrutinise the school’s records and documentation.

-The lead inspector will ensure that the headteacher and senior staff:
+The lead inspector will meet the headteacher regularly throughout the inspection and will ensure that the headteacher and senior staff: